apache/couchdb/share/doc/src/replication/replicator.rst

 replicator database - in fact this feature could be implemented with an external script/program.
-This implementation detail implies that for non admin users, a ``user_ctx`` property, containing the user's name and a subset of his/her roles, must be defined in the replication document.
+This implementation detail implies that for non admin users, a ``user_ctx`` property, containing the user's name and a subset of their roles, must be defined in the replication document.
 This is ensured by the document update validation function present in the default design document of the replicator database.
-This validation function also ensure that a non admin user can set a user name property in the ``user_ctx`` property that doesn't match his/her own name (same principle applies for the roles).
+This validation function also ensure that a non admin user can set a user name property in the ``user_ctx`` property that doesn't match their own name (same principle applies for the roles).

 For admins, the ``user_ctx`` property is optional, and if it's missing